Close Conversations - The (He)Art of Chamber Music

 Description

 This lively series will explore why this music, beyond solo repertoire, opera or even the mighty orchestra, is regarded as the essence of true musicianship.
-The series carries an 'access all areas' free pass to RIAM's ChamberFest (April 2026).

 Origins of Elegance: the birth of chamber music